coolbreeze413/qorc-onion-apps/README.rst

 4. `qorc_helloworldm4fpgaheader <./qorc_helloworldm4fpgaheader>`__ : project which uses both the Cortex-M4 core and eFPGA core of the EOSS3 (without communication between M4 and eFPGA cores)

-   The difference in this project vs (3) is that, the fpga code is built to generate a 'C Header' with an binary array containing the FPGA bitstream instead of a separate binary image.
+   The difference in this project vs (3) is that, the fpga code is built to generate a 'C Header' with a binary array containing the FPGA bitstream instead of a separate binary image.

-   This 'C Header' is included as regular C code and compiled into a single binary for the Cortex-M4, but contains code for both the Cortex-M4 as well as the eFPGA.
+   This 'C Header' is included as regular C code and compiled into a single binary for the Cortex-M4, but contains code for both the Cortex-M4 as well as the FPGA.

    This is more of a legacy method, and can be used if needed.